alebcay/awesome-shell/README.md

 * [shipit](https://github.com/sapegin/shipit) - Minimalistic SSH deployment
 * [starring](https://github.com/ritz078/starring) - Automatically star the npm-packages that you are using on GitHub.
 * [tag](https://github.com/aykamko/tag) - Instantly jump to your ag matches.
-* [vmn](https://github.com/final-israel/vmn) - Semver complient git-based automatic version stamping and state recovery generic solution
+* [vmn](https://github.com/final-israel/vmn) - git-based automatic versioning and state recovery solution agnostic to language or architecture
 * [wipe-modules](https://github.com/bntzio/wipe-modules) - A little agent that removes the node_modules folder of non-active projects

 ## System Utilities